hako1106/video-success-predictor/README.md

 We welcome contributions from the community.
 If you wish to contribute, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-Please see the `LICENSE` file for more details.